Day-by-Day Itinerary

 Morning

-Managua's Augusto C. Sandino International Airport and arrange a shuttle or taxi to
+Fly into Augusto C. Sandino International Airport (MGA).
+Take a pre-arranged shuttle or taxi to your hotel in the safe, tourist-friendly neighborhood of

 Lunch